kristendwan/admin/pa6/ec2_demo.md

 4. Let's go with Ubuntu Server 12.04.
 Why?
 Cause I feel like it.
 ![Pic 3](http://i.imgur.com/96Yl9oF.png)
 Optional:
 This is the point where you have the option to upgrade from a micro instance (which is the default).
 The micro instances only have `.613GB` of memory.
-A `m1.medium` or `m1.large` would churn though this much faster, but will cost more (again, micro is free if you're new!)
+A `m1.medium` or `m1.large` would churn through this much faster, but will cost more (again, micro is free if you're new!)
 Use this [Pricing Calculator](http://calculator.s3.amazonaws.com/calc5.html).
 About 20 hours on a large will set you back a whopping $4.80.
 If you're daring (and I know you are) watch a `c3.8xlarge` obliterate this project but 1 hour will cost you $2.40. :)
  **BUT PLEASE DONT FORGET TO TURN YOUR BOXES OFF WHEN YOU'RE DONE!**
  Also, if you're playing around with box sizes, start small to debug.
 Once you're confident try out a bigger box for speed.
 ![Pricing](http://i.imgur.com/3QKyZwJ.png)